Zoning Process Overview

 Work With Your Neighbors

 Even if your project does not require re-zoning, It is best to let your neighbors know about your plans ahead of time, and work with them to alleviate any concerns they may have.
+Section 70.010-E of the Zoning Code outlines expectations for Neighbor Communications:

 Once you’ve determined your needs and talked to your neighbors, meet with our staff so we can make sure you have everything you need to proceed.
 You’ll then fill out the appropriate applications, submit requested documents/exhibits (site plans, plats, etc.), and pay an application fee.
 Fees vary, and include postage for mailing, any required physical postings, and newspaper notice.